JaydenShel/TaskHive/README.md

 ## 🧑 Author

-Created by [Your Name](https://github.com/yourusername) – feel free to reach out!
+Created by Jayden Shelderfer (https://github.com/JaydenShel) – feel free to reach out!

 ---

 ## 🪲 Issues / Contributions

 Found a bug or want to contribute?
-[Open an issue](https://github.com/yourusername/taskhive/issues) or submit a PR!
+[Open an issue](https://github.com/JaydenShel/taskhive/issues) or submit a PR!